wix-incubator/DetoxInstruments/Documentation/Instrument_Events.md

 ### Inspector Pane

-For each sample or group, the inspector pane shows information, such as status, timing and additional information provided by you in the API.
+For each sample or group, the inspector pane shows information, such as status, timing and messages provided by you in the API.

 ![Events Inspector Pane](Resources/Instrument_Events_InspectorPane.png "Events Inspector Pane")